Syria says Israel trying to destabilise country after land and air attacks

 Reflecting Israeli concerns about Turkish influence in the new Syria, Foreign Minister Gideon Saar accused Turkiye of playing a “negative role” in Syria, Lebanon and other regions.

 “They are doing their utmost to have Syria as a Turkish protectorate.
-It’s clear that is their intention,” he told a news conference in Paris.
+It’s clear that is their intention,” he told a news conference in Paris on Thursday.

+Turkiye’s Foreign Ministry described Israel as a “strategic destabiliser” that was “causing chaos and feeding terrorism”, representing “the greatest threat to regional security”.

+“Therefore, in order to establish security throughout the region, Israel must first abandon its expansionist policies, withdraw from the territories it occupies, and stop undermining efforts to establish stability in Syria,” said the ministry.

 Israel has carried out an extensive bombing campaign against Syrian military targets since rebels assumed control of the country.